niolabs/docs/docs/installation/nio/linux.md

 ## Installation

 Open a terminal, and install nio using Python’s pip3 installer (substitute your filepath and binary filename below—the `X`s represent the date of the binary in YYYYMMDD format):

-From the command line, type
 ```
-pip3 install -U ~/Downloads/nio_lite-XXXXXXXX-py3-none-any.whl --user
+pip3 install -U nio_lite-XXXXXXXX-py3-none-any.whl
 ```
 You can test that nio is correctly installed by running the following command:
 ```
 which niod
 ```
-You should see a path to niod.
+If you don’t see a path to niod, make sure Python’s binary directory is on your PATH.

 Once you have nio installed, you will need a project with a `nio.conf` file to run it against.
-Follow these instructions to [create a project](/running-nio/locally.md) and run nio.
+Follow these instructions to [create a project](/running-nio) and run nio.